Memphis vs. Vanderbilt Predictions, College Basketball BetMGM Promo Codes, & Picks - December 23

 Memphis Performance Insights

-- The Tigers' +75 scoring differential (outscoring opponents by 6.9 points per game) is a result of scoring 79.4 points per game (85th in college basketball) while giving up 72.5 per contest (221st in college basketball).
+- The Tigers have a +75 scoring differential, topping opponents by 6.9 points per game.
+They're putting up 79.4 points per game to rank 82nd in college basketball and are allowing 72.5 per outing to rank 225th in college basketball.

-- The 36.7 rebounds per game Memphis averages rank 180th in the nation, and are 1.1 fewer than the 37.8 its opponents pull down per contest.
+- Memphis loses the rebound battle by 1.1 boards on average. it collects 36.7 rebounds per game, which ranks 181st in college basketball, while its opponents pull down 37.8 per outing.

-- Memphis connects on 7.9 three-pointers per game (149th in college basketball), while its opponents have made 8.1 on average.
+- Memphis makes 7.9 three-pointers per game (148th in college basketball) compared to its opponents' 8.1.
+It shoots 34.1% from deep while its opponents hit 31% from long range.

-- The Tigers rank 165th in college basketball with 95.8 points scored per 100 possessions, and 131st in college basketball defensively with 87.6 points conceded per 100 possessions.
+- The Tigers' 95.8 points per 100 possessions on offense rank 161st in college basketball, and the 87.6 points they allow per 100 possessions rank 128th in college basketball.

-- Memphis and its opponents have been mostly even in the turnover battle.
-The Tigers commit 12.6 per game (245th in college basketball) and force 13.6 (82nd in college basketball play).
+- Memphis has committed 12.6 turnovers per game (249th in college basketball play) while forcing 13.6 (79th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.